Orthogonal Procrustes problem preserves correlations in synthetic data: Methodology

-As our main result (cf. Theorem \ref{main-result}), we find the closest matrix that preserves the correlation matrix and possesses given statistical characteristics, specifically, the mean and the variance.
-These constraints are motivated by our original goal: to generate usable synthetic data.
+The constraint on the standard deviation is naturally motivated from the point of view of synthetic data.
 From a mathematical point of view, this played to our advantage, since to make use of the closed form of $M$ provided by the Orthogonal Procrustes problem, the matrix $N$ has to be fixed {\em a priori}.

-Omitting the constraints on the mean and variance, or imposing further constraints on other moments, are promising directions for further investigation.
+\begin{rmk} By Lemma \ref{OPPsub}, we only need to calculate the reduced SVD of $\bar{S} (\bar{O}N)^T$.
+If $m\ll n$, this can be done efficiently via reduced QR decompositions: